wballard/react/README.md

 [es5-shim](https://github.com/kriskowal/es5-shim).
 I didn't include this directly as you may have a different preference in polyfill, or just plain not need to mess with IE8 if you are making a mobile application.

-# Requirements #
-React's tests are built with Jasmine, and the supplied Rakefile works with jasmine-headless-webkit, which relies on QT in order to run.
-On my Mac this is just `brew install qt`.

 I've coded this up in CoffeeScript, which is really just a personal preference, but you can just use the react.min.js in the root of the